blueskychan-dev/Colab-DDos-Panel/README.md

 * Dstat.cc so allowed too.
 * But anyways if him lost self money can i tell ready to jail! i warning!
 * if have a any Q&A please create new issues!

+# New script will add on soon
+* 36DDoS
+- Notice: Please ask in issues about new script.